msi-code/ST10501039_PROG5121_Part1/README.md

 ## Features
 ### UserName Validation
-Checking  correct formart of the name used to login by the user.
+Checking  correct formart of the name used to login by the user. less that five characters and underscore.

 ### Password Validation
-Checking password if it contains any invalid characters.
+Checking password if it contains any invalid characters. if the user used special character, number and upper case.

 ### CellNumber Validation
-Checking if the number is valid.
+Checking if the number is valid, must start with +27.